 Rating 9.3, Prices start from $28 for Double room

-This property is 12 minutes walk from the beach.
-With an outdoor swimming pool and views of pool, Surya Guest House Sanur is located in Denpasar.
-Featuring free WiFi.
+This hotel is 12 minutes walk from the beach.
+With an outdoor swimming pool and views of pool.
+Provides free WiFi.

-All units at the guest house come with a seating area, a flat-screen TV with cable channels and a private bathroom with free toiletries.
+All units at the guest house come with a seating area, a flat-screen TV and a private bathroom.
 The rooms come with air conditioning.

 Rating 9.1, Prices start from $18 for Double room

-Surfer Garden is 9 minutes walk from the beach.
-Featuring free WiFi throughout the property, Surfer Garden offers accommodation in Denpasar.
+Surfer Garden offers accommodation in Denpasar.
 Every room at this homestay is air-conditioned and features a flat-screen TV.
+Free WiFi available.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Denpasar Bali has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if you go.